BulmerSolutions/ChatApp/README.md

 ### Server Settings

 You may change the port of the server from `5000` to what ever you would prefer it to be.
-The sercret **MUST** be a key that no one knows so your user's passwords can not be found and Socket IO chat is kept secure.
+The secret **MUST** be a key that no one knows so your user's passwords can not be found and Socket IO chat is kept secure.

 ### Database Setup